zuercher/influxdb/docs/tsm/TSI_CARDINALITY_PROPOSAL.md

 In the current shared in-memory index, we calculate the series and measurement cardinality for a database, by counting the number of distinct series and measurements, which only involves a single index, since all series and measurement data is held within the same shared index across shards.
 However, with the new proposed approach, each shard would have a separate index, and with potentially different series and measurement values in it for a given database.

-Therefore, we need to come up with a solution that gets cardinality readings for a database where:
+Therefore, we need to come up with a solution that measures cardinality for a database where:

- - We have billions of series values in the database; and
+ - We have potentially billions of series values in the database; and
  - Series and measurement values are distributed across multiple indices.

 The solution must not: